Jason Seiken

-Jason Seiken is a British-American media executive known for launching the online edition of The Washington Post, PBS' digital output, and the Telegraph Media Group.
-A dual citizen of the United States and United Kingdom, he was the first American to run the newsroom of a major British newspaper.
+Jason Seiken is a British-American media executive known for launching the online edition of The Washington Post, PBS's digital output, and the Telegraph Media Group.
+A dual-citizen of the United States and the United Kingdom, he was the first American to run the newsroom of a major British newspaper.
 His brief tenure as editor-in-chief of the Daily Telegraph and Sunday Telegraph was considered controversial.

 Early life

-Seiken attended Union College in Schenectady, NY and then went on to Stanford University Graduate School of Business.
+Seiken attended Union College in Schenectady, NY, and later studied at Stanford University Graduate School of Business.

 Career

-Seiken began his career as a newspaper reporter, columnist, and editor at the Schenectady Gazette (New York) and then at the Quincy Patriot Ledger (Massachusetts).
+Seiken started his career as a newspaper reporter, columnist, and editor at the Schenectady Gazette (New York) and then at the Quincy Patriot Ledger (Massachusetts).
 In 1993, Seiken was one of 12 journalists in the United States to be awarded the John S. Knight Fellowship at Stanford University.
 Seiken serves on the Knight Fellowship Board of Visitors.

 The Washington Post

 In 1994, Seiken was hired to lead The Washington Post’s digital team and rose to become editor-in-chief of The Post’s digital subsidiary.
 Seiken subsequently hired and led the team that launched washingtonpost.com.
-At launch, the site was praised by the Philadelphia Inquirer who compared is to Michael Kinsley’s digital magazine Slate.
+At launch, the site was praised by the Philadelphia Inquirer who compared it to Michael Kinsley’s digital magazine Slate.

-The original washingtonpost.com included several industry innovations.
-It was the first newspaper site to update around the clock; the first to include significant non-newspaper content such as the first chapters of books; and the first to devote significant resources to creating online community that gave users a voice.
+The Washington Post website included several industry innovations.
+It was the first newspaper site to update around the clock, the first to include significant non-newspaper content such as the first chapters of books, and the first to devote significant resources to creating online community that gave users a voice.